Outstanding Balance on a Credit Card Calculator

 Avoid New Charges While Paying Off Debt

-To accelerate payoff, try to avoid adding new charges to the card you're trying to clear.
-Even small monthly charges can significantly extend your repayment timeline.
+To accelerate payoff, avoid adding new charges to the card you're trying to clear.
+Even $50/month in new charges can offset most of your payment — in this example, only $326.03 of $1,800 in payments actually reduced the principal.

 Set Up Autopay for Minimums

-Always set up autopay for at least the minimum payment to avoid late fees and negative impacts on your credit score.
-Then, manually add extra payments when possible.
+Always set up autopay for at least the minimum payment to avoid late fees and negative credit score impacts.
+Then, manually add extra payments when possible to attack the principal.

 Mastering Your Credit Card Debt: The Outstanding Balance on a Credit Card Calculator